vesta-power-model/vesta/README.md

     --probes="${PROBES}"
 ```

 This will produce a `probes.csv` file containing the probing information.
 The above list of probes were selected during `VESTA`'s evaluation.
-You may add or remove probes from this list; however, there are two caveats:
+You may add or remove probes from this list by consulting the full list of Java's [DTrace Probes](https://docs.oracle.com/javase/8/docs/technotes/guides/vm/dtrace.html); make sure that any instace of a hyphen (`-`) will need to be replaced by two underscores (`__`).
+There are two additional caveats regarding modifying the sampled probes:

 1. As mentioned in the publication, unselected probes incurred significant overhead
 2. Language runtime events (LREs) are represented through a pair of probes with the same prefix but ending with `__entry`/`__return` and `__begin`/`__end`.
 If a given probe does not have its pair, then it will be modeled individually as a counter.